Anti Plagiarism Policy

 - Reusing text from your own previous publications without attribution or agreement of the editor (read the COPE guidelines on text recycling)

 - Exception: Reusing text from the Methods section in the author’s previous publications, with attribution to the source, is acceptable.

 - Using an idea from another source with slightly modified language without attribution

-Anti-plagiarism declaration,by submitting paper for publication to Journal of Pharmacovigilance & Drug Safety, Authors (all authors of the article) certify that;
+Anti-plagiarism declaration, by submitting paper for publication to the Journal of Pharmacovigilance and Drug Safety, the Authors (all authors of the article) certify that;

 - Authors are fully aware that plagiarism is illegal & wrong and authors know that plagiarism is the use of another person’s idea or published work and to pretend that it is one’s own.

 - Authors declare that each contribution to their article or project have been acknowledged and source of information from other people's published or unpublished works have been cited and referenced.